How It Works

 Using the account research, the ICP, and any coaching stored in memory, the agent drafts a personalised first-touch email.
 The email references specific information about the company or contact.
 It's not a template with a name field swapped — it's a message informed by actual research.

-Coaching notes loaded from memory shape the copy: which angle to lead with, which segments to prioritise, which subject line styles to avoid.
+Coaching notes loaded from memory shape the copy.
+Which angle to lead with, which segments to prioritise, which subject lines to avoid — all of it comes from prior cycles, not from a human rewriting the playbook before each send.

 Step 5: Sequence enrolment